 A dreamweaver of American cinema whose intimate, offbeat films explored the messy poetry of human connection.

-Alan Rudolph carved out a unique and enduring niche in American independent film, operating for decades as a beloved cult figure.
-A protégé of Robert Altman, whom he assisted on films like 'The Long Goodbye,' Rudolph absorbed a taste for ensemble casts and overlapping dialogue but filtered it through his own distinctly romantic, slightly surreal lens.
-His films, like 'Choose Me,' 'The Moderns,' and 'Afterglow,' are moody, jazz-inflected portraits of lovers and loners navigating lives of quiet yearning and sudden passion.
-While never a mainstream box-office draw, Rudolph cultivated a devoted following and attracted stellar casts—from Geneviève Bujold to Keith Carradine to Julie Christie—who thrived in his character-driven, atmospheric worlds.
-His career stands as a testament to sustaining a personal vision outside the studio system.
+Alan Rudolph directed 'Choose Me', 'The Moderns', and 'Afterglow', crafting moody, jazz-inflected portraits of lovers and loners.
+A protégé of Robert Altman, he assisted on films like 'The Long Goodbye' and absorbed a taste for ensemble casts and overlapping dialogue.
+He filtered that influence through his own distinctly romantic, slightly surreal lens.
+While never a mainstream box-office draw, he cultivated a devoted following and attracted stellar casts—from Geneviève Bujold to Keith Carradine to Julie Christie—who thrived in his character-driven, atmospheric worlds.
+His career sustained a personal vision outside the studio system.

 1928–1945